US opioid lawsuits on verge of settlements with 4 companies - KESQ

 If approved, the settlement will likely be the biggest of many settlements to opioid litigation.
 While it means billions for lawyers who worked the cases, it is expected to bring more than $23 billion to abatement and mitigation efforts to help get treatment for people who are addicted along with other programs to address the crisis.
 The money would come in 18 annual payments, with the biggest amounts in the next several years.

-The deal echoes one that the companies have been pushing, sometimes in public, for two years.
+The deal echoes one the companies have been pushing, sometimes in public, for two years.

 Johnson & Johnson reiterated in a statement that it’s prepared to contribute up to $5 billion to the national settlement.